ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/CDS_toolbox_template.md

 ## Climate input variables

-The abiotic module of the virtual rainforest requires the following climate input variables (or derivatives) at each time step (default: monthly means):
+The abiotic module of the Virtual Ecosystem requires the following climate input variables (or derivatives) at each time step (default: monthly means):

 * Air temperature (typically 2m; mean, minimum, and maximum)